-As part of the department of nano- and microcharacterization at IPS, the Femtosec group performs research with time-resolved x-ray scattering and spectroscopy, in particular for the analysis of nanoscale dynamics, phonon excitation or phase transitions in the condensed phase.
-A special emphasis is on the exploitation of the „low alpha mode“ at ANKA, which is capable to deliver pulses as short as 1 picosecond.
+The Femto Lab. covers research with time-resolved x-ray scattering and spectroscopy, in particular for the analysis of nanoscale dynamics, phonon excitation or phase transitions in the condensed phase.
+Special emphasis is on the exploitation of the „low alpha mode“ at KARA, which is capable of delivering pulses as short as 1 picosecond.
 In the x-ray regime this can be used for pump-probe experiments with femtosecond laser excitation, while in the THz region the coherent emission of the radiation can be sampled by means of electro-optical techniques.

 The laser itself (500 MHz oscillator by Gigaoptics, pulse length 30 fs) is located on a mobile optical table, which also carries essential control electronics and can optionally be used under inert atmosphere (helium, nitrogen).
 Recently a nanosecond laser has been provided for high-power laser ablation on solid targets.

-View of the ablation chamber with the optical port for the focussing of the laser on the front left side and a continuous rotation of the target disk inside the seald chamber (black stepper motor coupled to the magnetic transducer).
+The image shows the ablation chamber with the optical port for the focusing of the laser on the front left side and a continuous rotation of the target disk inside the seald chamber (black stepper motor coupled to the magnetic transducer).
 Water flow is used to replace the liquid between individual laser shots.